Lucian Freud

+Lucian Michael Freud OM CH (/frɔɪd/; 8 December 1922 – 20 July 2011) was a British painter and draughtsman, specialising in figurative art, who is known as one of the foremost 20th-century English portraitists.

-His early career as a painter was influenced by surrealism, but by the early 1950s his often stark and alienated paintings tended towards realism.
+His early career as a painter was influenced by surrealism, and afterwards by expressionism, but by the early 1950s his often stark and alienated paintings tended towards realism.
 Freud was an intensely private and guarded man, and his paintings, completed over a 60-year career, are mostly of friends and family.
 They are generally sombre and thickly impastoed, often set in unsettling interiors and urban landscapes.
-The works are noted for their psychological penetration and often discomforting examination of the relationship between artist and model.
-Freud worked from life studies, and was known for asking for extended and punishing sittings from his models.
+The works are noted for their psychological penetration and often discomfiting examination of the relationship between artist and model.
+Freud worked from life studies and was known for asking for extended and punishing sittings from his models.

 Early life and family

-Born in Berlin, Freud was the son of a German Jewish mother, Lucie (née Brasch), and an Austrian Jewish father, Ernst L. Freud, an architect who was the fourth child of Austrian psychoanalyst Sigmund Freud.
+Born in Berlin (then part of the Weimar Republic) on 8 December 1922, Freud got the name "Lucian" from his mother in commemoration of the ancient writer Lucian of Samosata.
+Freud was the son of a German Jewish mother, Lucie (née Brasch), and an Austrian Jewish father, Ernst L. Freud, an architect who was the fourth child of Austrian psychoanalyst Sigmund Freud.
 Lucian, the second of their three boys, was the elder brother of the broadcaster, writer and politician Clement Freud (thus uncle of Emma and Matthew Freud) and the younger brother of Stephan Gabriel Freud.

 The family emigrated to St John's Wood, London, in 1933 to escape the rise of Nazism.
 Lucian became a British subject in 1939, having attended Dartington Hall School in Totnes, Devon, and later Bryanston School, for a year before being expelled owing to disruptive behaviour.